Now open · First Friday Art Walk

 Every gallery program is defined as much by what it adds as by what it holds.
 Additions names the act explicitly: two artists joining the permanent JG roster after years of conversation, studio visits, and certainty that their work belongs here.

-Ross Collado brings a figurative practice rooted in psychological weight — paintings that hold the evidence of people who have just left the room.
+Ross Collado paints semi-abstract landscapes in acrylic — atmospheric skies over scraped, dragged horizons, set with small flat shapes that rest on the surface like cut paper.
 Tamera Abaté's encaustic surfaces require a kind of looking that slows the viewer down: thirty layers of beeswax fused with fire, each one altering what came before.
 Both practices reward the kind of sustained attention that distinguishes a collector from a buyer.
-And, invited for this show: Julie Devine — Seattle-based, oil on canvas — whose North Cascades landscapes and Verbascum series bring a third voice into the room.
+And, invited for this show: Julie Devine — Seattle-based, oil on canvas — whose North Cascades landscapes bring a third voice into the room.

 The artists